 A TrikeTable for all!
-Actually, it's not the original metal TrikeTable Repair Stand but rather its lighter duty, wooded cousin the TimberTable.
-Still designed for maximum compatibility, the TimberTable uses a wooden cruciform and fixed, but movable, cradle positions.
+Actually, it's not the original metal TrikeTable Repair Stand but rather its wooded cousin the TimberTable.
+Designed for maximum compatibility, the TimberTable uses a redesigned extra stout wooden cruciform and fixed, metal u-bolt cradle position anchors.

 - Designed to fit nearly every make and model of recumbent trike on the market.
 Delta trike and tadpole trike compatibility.

 - Pre-drilled in multiple positions to adapt to your trike and hold it firmly in place.
 Configure it for your trike and don't worry about adjusting it until you get your next trike!

 - Same unique offset cradle design as the original TrikeTable.

 - Put your stand anywhere.
 Any flat surface will work but you can also clamp the wooden base in a vise or to numerous portable project tables.

 - Optional 20 inch extension tubes provide a more ergonomic working position, when using the TimberTable on the ground.

 What assembly is required?

 Anchor the metal bracket to wooden base with included fasteners and pre-drilled pilot holes using a #2 Phillips driver.
 Insert tubes into tube holders and you are ready for trike repair.